 This multi-stage transformation process was carried out in close coordination with the animal welfare organisation FOUR PAWS Germany, which heads the Fur Free Retailer programme in the country.

 Sustainable products in the online shop

 Fashionable and sustainable, ecological and fair: more and more brands have taken up the cause of sustainability in very different ways.

 In our editorial, we present brands that are setting standards by using new materials, environmentally friendly processes and resource-saving working methods.

-Whether that be fashion, sport, beauty or shoes: discover our selection of sustainable brands that are committed to a responsible approach to nature and a greener future.
+Whether they work in fashion, sport, beauty or shoes: discover our selection of sustainable brands that are committed to taking a responsible approach to nature and a greener future.

 How can we help you?

 We only want the best for our customers, that’s why your questions and comments are so important to us!

 A variety of questions pile up on a regular basis.
 So that you can find information quickly and easily, we have compiled some of our most frequently asked questions below.